rally-the-troops/server/docs/module/fuzzer.md

 There are two fuzzers available:

+A simple fuzzer that plays completely randomly:

+	rtt fuzz-rand TITLE

-A fuzzer that uses the "jsfuzz" package.
+A more advanced fuzzer that uses the "jsfuzz" package.
 With this fuzzer every title gets its own "fuzzer/corpus-title" sub-directory.
 The corpus helps the fuzzer find interesting game states in future runs.

 	rtt fuzz TITLE

-A simple fuzzer that plays completely randomly:

-	rtt fuzz-rand TITLE

 The fuzzer will run until you stop it or it has found too many errors.

+## Coverage

+Jsfuzz will generate a "nyc" coverage report that you can look at, to see how much of your code has been tested:

+	npx nyc coverage

+Or to generate an HTML report in "coverage":

+	npx nyc report --reporter=html

 ## Debug